kbuckleys/spoot/README.md

 - A nerd font ```without one, icons will appear artifacted```

 # How to use
-Place the spotirofi directory wherever you want, it doesn't need to be in your rofi's config directory.
-In fact, you don't even need to configure rofi nor spotifyd, all you have to do is make ```spotirofi.lua``` executable and set a keybind for it in your compositor's config.
-Really, that's it.
+Place the spotirofi directory wherever you want, make ```spotirofi.lua``` executable and set a keybind for it in your compositor's config.
+> Really, that's it.
+No need to place the directory inside rofi's config directory, no need to configure rofi or spotifyd themselves.
 The script is independent from rofi's and spotifyd's globals and is completely self-contained with its own config and theme files.

 # Controls
 Given the scope, you can be easily multiple levels deep as you navigate through menus, so it was important to set some keybinds in place for convenience and faster -hopefully organic- interactions.